khudgins/documentation/agent/installation/installation.rst

    curl -L http://es-download.s3.amazonaws.com/install.sh | bash

 If you have problems downloading service images in deployments, please install stable version of the agent.
+Stable packages are for on-premise pre-H2/H3 releases.

 As root: